 AWS File Storage

-AWS has a couple of different file storage options, the choice of which is driven by whether you are a Windows or Linux shop
+AWS has a couple of different file storage options, the choice of which is driven by whether you are a Windows or Linux shop.

 Amazon Elastic File System (EFS)

-EFS Filesystems are highly available and durable.
-EFS is designed for 11 9s durability, and by default everything stored in EFS is replicated across multiple availability zones.
+EFS filesystems are highly available and durable.
+EFS is designed for 11 9’s durability, and by default everything stored in EFS is replicated across multiple availability zones.
 Don’t need this level of availability?
-AWS has you covered with EFS One Zone storage classes, which save up to 47% on standard EFS costs.
+AWS has you covered with EFS one-zone storage classes, which save up to 47% on standard EFS costs.

 - EFS Standard